 If you modify the content of the range used as an argument to a COUNT function, the formula recalculates the result automatically.

-If a value repeats in multiple cells that is used as an argument to a COUNT function, COUNT calculates each time regardless of the repetition.
+If a value repeats in multiple cells that are used as an argument to a COUNT function, COUNT calculates each time regardless of the repetition.

 Applying COUNT function in Google Sheets examples

-The following examples contains sales data for different employees.
+The following examples contain sales data for different employees.
 It includes the employee names, month and sales for the month of June.